 read-out mode, thus in practice is like an overexposure effect.

 During a single read-out cycle more than one photon is detected in two

 or more adjacent pixels.
 During the read-out, the electronics cannot

-distinguish whether signals in adjacent pixels origin from one or more
+distinguish whether signals in adjacent pixels originate from one or more

-photons, thus two or more photons are erroneous combined to an
+photons, thus two or more photons are erroneously combined to an

 individual event of higher pattern type, e.g. two adjacent individual

-photons are erroneous combined to a double event whose
+photons are erroneously combined to a double event whose

 energy is equal to the sum of the individual energies of the incoming